 - Route to other Line: Sends the call to another Aloware line, changing the original line on reports.

-- Route to Ring Group with Fast Forward: Sends the call to a ring group to be answered, skipping queues.
+- Route to Ring Group: Sends the call to a ring group to be answered.
+Queues are configured at the Ring Group level.
 (See this article)

 - Route to user: Directly send the call to a user.
 If the user is not available, their Voicemail will pick up.